Leesaal/WeatherApp/README.md

 ## Usage

 This code can be used to show the current and 5 day future forecast for a searched city.
+As well as store previous searches and access them later.

 ## Credits